Boyce Baptist Church

 Your Body is a Temple

 During the last 11 years Janet and I have been heavily involved in the ministry of deliverance.
 We have ministered to multiplied thousands of people in individual and group settings.
 We have dealt with people from all walks of life, from many different nations and races.
 We have ministered to the depressed, the oppressed and even the possessed.
 We have seen countless people who have been negatively impacted by the spirit realm as a result of things they have done or things that have happened to them.
+The goal of our deliverance teaching is always to impart a greater understanding of the spirit realm.
+Believers need to know how it affects them and to be aware that everything we do in the natural has a spiritual consequence, including the marking or piercing of our bodies.

 It's not surprising that Satan and his demon spirits are doing what they have always done, trying to gain man's attention, affection and worship.
 In my research I found that in every culture tattoos were used as a means of invoking, appeasing or glorifying demon gods.
 Satan is still seeking to take man's focus off God and direct it to himself.